Helmut-Ortmann/EnterpriseArchitect_ScriptDotNet/README.md

 # EnterpriseArchitect_ScriptDotNet

-Use the power of .NET like C#, F#, VB for your EA Scripting and Querying.
+- Use the power of .NET like C#, F#, VB for your EA Scripting and Querying
+- Get the knowledge to use other languages like Java.

-Implement your EA Scripts in .NET and make only the glue code to EA in JScript, VB Script or JavaScript.
-The minimal EA glue code is responsible for EA integration and passing the parameters to the Windows Console Application written in your favourite .NET language.
+Implement your EA Scripts in .NET and make only the glue-code to EA in JScript, VB Script or JavaScript.
+The minimal EA glue-code is responsible for EA integration and passing the parameters to the Windows Console Application written in your favourite .NET language.

 You use your IDE with your Debugger.